 A self-harm management toolkit for educational settings.
-Developed in response to requests from schools and part of the work for the Children and Young People’s Mental Health Transformation Plan, ‘Open up, reach out’, for Southend, Essex and Thurrock.
+Developed as part of the work for the Children and Young People’s Mental Health Transformation Plan, ‘Open up, reach out’, for Southend, Essex and Thurrock.

 Managing self-harm: practical guidance and toolkit for schools in Cornwall and the Isles of Scilly

 A guide containing latest information and resources to help recognise the signs, risks and support available for anyone who works within education when dealing with students who self-harm or are at risk of intentionally harming themselves.
-Developed at the request of teachers, nurses, mental health professionals (doctors and nurses), known as Cornwall Multi-agency Emotional Wellbeing and Mental Health Board.
+Developed by the Cornwall Multi-agency Emotional Wellbeing and Mental Health Board.

 - MindEd is a free educational resource on children and young people’s mental health for all adults.